eridien/vscode-function-explorer/README.md

  #### Symbols indicate the type of syntax node.

  When a name appears in the explorer it is prefixed by a symbol indicating it's type.
 They are `ƒ` for a function, `▷` for imports, `©` for classes/structs/enums, `=` for assignments, `π` for const declarations, and `(` for calls.
 There may be more as languages are added.
-If you wonder why I didn't use vscode codicons it is because they make little sense to me (sorry).

  Function names at the beginning of labels have no `ƒ` in order to keep the function list clean.
 All other type have their symbol prefixed and you can tell the functions by the lack of a symbol.